 Conclusion

-Whether or not Duolingo plans on updating their courses, you don’t have to halt your studies for them.
+Whether or not Duolingo plans on updating its courses, you don’t have to halt your studies for them.
 In any case, these three alternatives will get you started on Lithuanian quickly and easily!

 In fact, there are plenty enough Lithuanian language apps, books, media, and games that can make your studies dynamic and enticing.
 Just balance these different tools, and you’ll have no problem moving forward!